LuisPenafiel/Body_Signals_of_Smoking---AWS-Terraform-testing/README.md

 # Body Signals of Smoking on AWS with Terraform 🚨🚨🚨🚧🚧🚧(This project is currently under development)
 ## Follow progress below and follow "Body Signals of Smoking Project ---- AWS 2.0 Re-do profi"🚧🚧🚧🚨🚨🚨
 ## Screenshots
-- [Images of the app on EC2 (https://smoking-signals.wiki/), S3 bucket, terraform apply output]. # 🚨🚨🚨HTTPS current, Updated and Running🚨🚨🚨
+- Images of the app (https://smoking-signals.wiki/) # 🚨🚨🚨HTTPS current, Updated and Running🚨🚨🚨

       - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -